navipartner/docs/content/en/docs/retail/pos_processes/how-to/credit_sales/index.md

 ---
-title: "Credit sales from POS"
+title: "Perform credit sales from POS"
 description: "You can create different sales documents (Invoice or Sales Order), post them automatically or manually, print them, check the customer limit, copy relevant information from the POS, and a lot more."
 lead: ""
 date: 2023-08-03T14:41:16+02:00